 It is already being used in some industries, and has the potential to make a massive impact on many others—insurance being one of them.

-None of the other four emerging technologies I mentioned in this article are able to truly disrupt the industry until we are able to process the massive amounts of data that insurers and brokers generate every day.
+None of the other four emerging technologies we mentioned in this article are able to truly disrupt the industry until we are able to process the massive amounts of data that insurers and brokers generate every day.
 That is one of the promises of quantum computing.

 What may take two hours of traditional computing, for example, can be accomplished in just one second with quantum computing.
 Imagine the possibilities.